miniscope/Miniscope-SAMD-Framework/README.md

 - Code organization
     - Probably the functions should be organized by peripherals? or Projects?
     - Might need to narrow down namespaces
-- Using custom Makefile or not
-    - Avoiding for now
 - Good way to add error handling (if we need it)
 - Namespace is probably too wide than it should be
     - Almost all global now
     - Might be ok for this scale project
 - If conditional compile should be defined in main.c or in each function
-- sd_mmc.c has some static functions that need to be accessed from outside.